 If you could please leave a comment and/or a rating if you loved this recipe, we would be forever grateful!
 (Ratings helps users find our recipes, since users say that they like them!)

 Thanks for stopping by!
 Be sure to subscribe to our email newsletter so you’re the first to know about new recipes we post on our blog.

 Briana & Chamere

 - 1.5 lbs ground beef, 85% lean

 - 2 whole eggs, lightly beaten, room temperature

-- 1/2 cup pork rind crumbs (could sub almond flour)
+- 40 grams pork rind crumbs about 1/2 cup (could sub almond flour)